orhaimwerthaim/AOS-mini-project-for-students/README.md

 #### You need to submit the following:
 * The documentation.
 * A link to the video recording on youtube.
+* Run the experiment ten times and submit the output of calling `rosservice call /info "{}" after the robot stops at each experiment.

 ## Task 3.2.3 Solving the problem with coding (Not by the AOS)